 - Market Approach (e.g. Market Multiples and Comparable Transaction)

 - Scorecard (e.g. Payne and Berkus)

 - Cost-to-Duplicate (e.g. Replacement Value)

-We directly demonstrate how the multi-valuation approach works with the company, market and financial data provided in the table below.
+We directly demonstrate how the multi-valuation approach works with the sample data provided in the table below.

 1) Application of the Discounted Cash Flow Approach